 Kedric Bateman was born in Salt Lake City, Utah in January of 1996; he then moved to California in 2001 where he became interested in dance.
-He began training in ballet and tap in 2006 at Media City Ballet in Burbank, CA. In 2008, his family relocated to Henderson, NV, where he auditioned to be in Las Vegas Academy’s Dance Department.
-Kedric started his freshman year in the lowest level and with hard work, dedication and the support from the teachers at the school, progressed to the highest level in the Dance Department by senior year.
+He began training in ballet and tap in 2006 at Media City Ballet in Burbank, CA. In 2008, his family relocated to Henderson, NV, where he auditioned to be in Las Vegas Academy’s Dance Department – which he then progressed to the highest level in the Dance Department by senior year.
 He fell in love with many modern dance styles, but nothing felt more natural to him than Horton.
 Kedric was trained by Thomas DiSabato (Horton), Tara Foy (ballet), and Jeneane Huggins (Graham).
 During his sophomore year of high school, he was competing at Inspire Dance Company, directed by Robert Contreras.
 There, he progressed in improvisation, hip-hop, ballet training, and post-modern movement.
 After high school, Kedric suffered an injury from a motorcycle accident, putting him out of dance for a few years.
 He was longing to get back into dance and started training again, and over time, got his technique back.
 He was then referred to Contemporary West Dance Theatre where he has had the privilege to dance since June, 2018.
 Kedric has been in many roles within the Company such as “Shards” choreographed by Donald Byrd, “Fraternus” choreographed by Bernard H. Gaddis and “Night Creature” Choreographed by Mr. Alvin Ailey.
 Kedric is continuing to learn new styles of movement and grow each day to soon be an inspiration to the new generation of dancers by incorporating analytical movement within a rhythmic way.
 He is extremely grateful and blessed for the support from Bernard Gaddis, his family and dance teachers over the years and truly believes in the legacy that is within Contemporary West Dance Theatre.